 Chele La pass is being one of the famous tourist places in Bhutan having an altitude of 3,989 meters.
 The splendid pass is en-route the Haa Valley in Paro.
 On a nice and clear day, you get to witness the beautiful Jomolhari Mountain from here and the rest adjacent peaks from the northwest side and can sightthe valleys of Haa and Paro.

 This pass is surrounded with an eye soothing views of the Himalayan range.
 It’s located about 13,000 feet above in the west from the Paro valley, which is the highest road pass of Bhutan.The Mount Jomolhari is known to the Country’s most sacred mountain and it’s over 22,000 feet.
-To reach this place you have to take one and a half hour drive from the valley floor of Paro.
+From the valley floor of Paro you will need to take a half and hour drive.

 Dochula Pass is a beautiful situated on the way to Punakha and Thimpu.
 It’s built in the memory of Bhutanese Soldiers consisting of 108 Chortens or Stupas.
 These soldiers died in a war against the rebels from India.
 The beautifully built temple and stupas, with the attractive Gangkar Puensum peak in the background makes the Dochula Pass one of the most beautiful tourist places in Bhutan.

-This very pass is a popular location for every tourist who visits the country.
+Every tourist who visit the country make sure to explore this place.
 From the pass, you can have a panoramic view of the Himalayan mountain range.
 You will get to witness the snow covered mountains and the amazing backdrop of the place.
 This place has the many Bhutanese families visiting during holidays as the view from top is incredibly beautiful.
-One can definitely get over all the stress by spending time here, a cup tea is add on.
+Hold a cup of coffee or tea in your hand and enjoy the view of the place.
+You will love it.

 Phobjikha is a small town in the central part of Bhutan.
 Like many other beautiful places to see in Bhutan.
 Phobjikha valley has an altitude about 3000-meter and the place is in the shape of a bowl, and it’s on the western slopes of the mountains.
-The place is surrounded by mountains and lush greenery making it one of the top Bhutan attractions.
-The place is known for its beautiful landscapes and passes and a day’s hike will take you through the town and the woods.
+The place is surrounded by mountains and lush greenery on all sides.
+This makes it one of the top Bhutan attractions.
+The place is known for its beautiful landscapes and passes.
+A day’s hike will take you through the town and the woods.

 The place is at the border of the Jigme Singye Wangchuck National Park.
 Which is one the most famous and must visit place in Bhutan.
 You can sight the big flock of black-necked cranes at the winter time and as it is at the side of the crucial wildlife sanctuary in the country, you might also see some barking deer nearby as well or hear their voice.